xavierjohn/ServiceLevelIndicators/README.md

 By default an instrument named `LatencySLI` is added to the service metrics and the metrics are emitted.
 The metrics are emitted with the following dimensions (Tags).

 * CustomerResourceId - The customer resource id.
 * LocationId - The location id.
-Where is the service running? eg. public cloud, West US 3 region.
+Where is the service running? eg. Public cloud, West US 3 region.
 * Operation - The name of the operation.
 Defaults to `AttributeRouteInfo.Template` information.
 * HttpStatusCode - The http status code.